 YELLOW MAGIC ORCHESTRA Rydeen (1979)

-With their eponymous debut under their belt, YMO fully found their technopop sound on ‘Solid State Survivor’.
+With their eponymous debut under their belt, YELLOW MAGIC ORCHESTRA fully found their technopop sound on ‘Solid State Survivor’.
 Written by drummer Yukihiro Takahashi, ‘Rydeen’ was a percussively colourful pentatonic tune filled with optimism.
-This was probably the trio at their best as the later ‘Technodelic’ was a trifle doomy, while their swansong ‘Naughty Boys’ was overtly mainstream.
-Incidentally, ‘Behind The Mask’ from the ‘Solid State Survivor’ album had lyrics added to it by Michael Jackson and became a worldwide hit for Eric Clapton!
+This was the trio at their best as the later ‘Technodelic’ was a quite doomy, while their swansong ‘Naughty Boys’ was overtly mainstream.

 Available on the album ‘Solid State Survivor’ via Sony Music